 What are the requirements to foster?

 All volunteers and fosters as well as family members must pass a background check.
-All animals in the home must be fixed and up-to-date on vaccinations.
+All animals in the home must be up-to-date on vaccinations.
+If you have an unaltered dog, you may only foster dogs that have already been fixed.
 All fosters must also pass a home inspection.
 If you rent you must have landlord approval.
 We do not require a fenced-in yard.

 What costs will I incur as a foster?